MuhammadHuzaifaZahid/MuhammadHuzaifaZahid/README.md

-I am Muhammad Huzaifa Zahid, an iOS Developer (specializing in SwiftUI Applications) having experience of 1 year and 8 months.
+My name is Muhammad Huzaifa Zahid, an iOS Developer (specializing in SwiftUI Applications) having experience of 1 year and 10 months.
+I have honed my skills in iOS development, possessing a strong command of Swift and SwiftUI.
+My expertise extends to various frameworks such as MapKit, AVKit, PDFKit, WebKit, and Charts.
+I am adept at integrating APIs using URLSession and leveraging external solutions like Firebase and StreamChat.

 ## Tools & Technologies Used
  Xcode | SwiftUI | Swift | AVKit |  WebKit